da593/BinaryDistillationSolver/README.md

 # BinaryDistillationSolver
- Chemical Engineering application: number of stages for a binary distillation calculator using McCabe-Thiele graphical method
+ Chemical Engineering application:Calculate the number of stages for a binary distillation using McCabe-Thiele graphical method
 <br/>

  https://da593.github.io/BinaryDistillationSolver/